supershortjane/FetchRewards_coding-exercise/README.md

 To check my answers to all the predetermined question, please run the python files Coding_Exercise_SecondPart_writequeries.
 Please make sure your working directory include the database fetchrewards.db.

 ## Third: Evaluate Data Quality Issues in the Data Provided
-To check my answers to all the predetermined question, please run the python files Coding_Exercise_ThirdPart_dataissues.
+To check my answers to all the predetermined questions, please run the python files Coding_Exercise_ThirdPart_dataissues.
 Please make sure your working directory include the database fetchrewards.db.

 ## Fourth: Communicate with Stakeholders
 Please see the word document named email.